Locally trivial monodromy of moduli spaces of sheaves on Abelian surfaces: Abstract

 \section{Abstract}

 The aim of this work is to give a description of the locally trivial monodromy group of irreducible symplectic varieties arising from moduli spaces of semi- [4]stable sheaves on Abelian surfaces with non-primitive Mukai vector.
 The outcome is that the locally trivial monodromy group of a singular moduli space of this type is isomorphic to the monodromy group of a smooth moduli space, extending Markman’s and Mongardi's description to the non-primitive case.
+As a consequence, we also prove the SYZ conjecture for any singular moduli space of this type.